squidfunk/mkdocs-material/docs/plugins/social.md

 The built-in social plugin is included with Material for MkDocs and doesn't need to be installed.
-However, in order to automatically create images, it's necessary to install the [dependencies for image processing][^1], if they're not already available on your system.
+However, in order to automatically create images, it's necessary to install the dependencies for [image processing][^1], if they're not already available on your system.

-  [dependencies for image processing]: dependencies/image-processing.md
+  [image processing]: requirements/image-processing.md

 ## Configuration